vannlam/ibmcloud/satellite/connector/README.md

 Author : Vann LAM,
 Created on : May 16th 2024,
-Updated on : May 16th 2024
+Updated on : May 19th 2024

-Usecase 1 : Use IBM Cloud Satellite Connector to secure your API call from your APIC Reserved Instance on IBM Cloud
+Usecase 1 : Use IBM Cloud Satellite Connector to secure your API call from your **APIC Reserved Instance on IBM Cloud**

 ## What is IBM Cloud Satellite Connector ?